bayesflow-org/Hierarchical-Model-Comparison/README.md

 - [04_validate_networks](notebooks/03_levy_flight_application/04_validate_networks.ipynb): Validate the trained networks on new simulated data sets.
 - [05_apply_networks](notebooks/03_levy_flight_application/05_apply_networks.ipynb): Apply the trained networks to the empirical data set.

-Here, we reanalyzed data from "Jumping to Conclusion?
-A Lévy Flight Model of Decision Making" by Eva Marie Wieschen, Andreas Voss and Stefan T. Radev.
+Here, we re-analyzed data from [Jumping to Conclusion?
+A Lévy Flight Model of Decision Making](https://www.tqmp.org/RegularArticles/vol16-2/p120) by Eva Marie Wieschen, Andreas Voss, and Stefan T. Radev.
 The data set can be requested from the authors of the original study.

 ## [src](src)

 Contains custom [Julia](src/julia) and [Python](src/python) functions that enable the analyses, including our proposed hierarchical neural network architecture.

+## Support

+This work supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy -– EXC-2181 - 390900948 (the Heidelberg Cluster of Excellence STRUCTURES) and -- EXC-2075 - 390740016 (the Stuttgart Cluster of Excellence SimTech), the Cyber Valley Research Fund (grant number: CyVy-RF-2021-16), and by the research training group "Statistical Modeling in Psychology" (SMiP, also supported by the DFG, German Research Foundation; GRK 2277).

+## License

+MIT